rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/index.md

 <TextInput
     name="max_age"
-    title="Enter Max Age"
+    title="Enter Max Age**"
     defaultValue="120"
-    description="For an accurate age count, enter a maximum age below 120, as 120 serves as a placeholder for missing age values in the records.
+    description="**For an accurate age count, enter a maximum age below 120, as 120 serves as a placeholder for missing age values in the records.
 The actual maximum age for the current selection of filters is {max_age[0].unique_max_age}."
 />

 <Alert status="info">